benedictong42/dotfiles/README.md

   `home/.gitconfig.local.template`)
 - `home/.zshrc.local` - useful for customising `zsh`
 - `home/.config/fish/config.fish.local` - useful for customising `fish`
-- `home/.config/raycast/local` - useful for adding Raycast scripts that have sensitive information hardcoded
+- `home/.config/raycast/local` - useful for adding Raycast installation that have sensitive information hardcoded

-## What the scripts do
+## What the installation do

 ### Bootstrap - `bootstrap.sh`

 Used to download and set up the dotfiles with zero dependencies.
 Like, you literally only need a shell and `curl` which should be be installed already.

-1. Source helper functions from `scripts/utils.sh`.
+1. Source helper functions from `installation/utils.sh`.
 If it doesn't exist, download it, then source it.
 2. Check if the script was run inline (e.g. using the install command from this README).
-If it was, it'll download this repository as a zip and extract it so that it has all the other scripts available.
+If it was, it'll download this repository as a zip and extract it so that it has all the other installation available.
 3. Run the `install.sh` script to do the rest of the work.

 ### Install - `install.sh`

 Does the grunt work of setting everything up.

-1. Source some utilities and helper functions - `scripts/utils.sh`.
+1. Source some utilities and helper functions - `installation/utils.sh`.
-2. Ask for `sudo` (and keeps the sudo state refreshed until the scripts finish).
+2. Ask for `sudo` (and keeps the sudo state refreshed until the installation finish).
 3. Install core tools that are needed to install the rest of the stuff (XCode command line tools, git, Homebrew).
 4. Set up the folder as a `git` repository so that any changes can be tracked.